The Choice of Line Lengths in Multiline Thru-Reflect-Line Calibration: Introduction

 While length selection in lossless TRL calibration is straightforward, losses introduce complications.
 With losses, eigenvalues follow a spiral rotation in the complex plane and never exactly coincide at phases $\pm0^\circ$ or $\pm180^\circ$.
 Higher losses cause the line to more closely resemble a load standard, thereby broadening its bandwidth.
 This broadening assumes that the thru standard's back-to-back length is not so long as to introduce significant losses, which would impede transmission.
 The line standard, however, can be very lossy, and in extreme cases can be replaced by a load, resulting in thru-reflect-match (TRM) calibration \cite{Eul1988}.

-As modern radio frequency (RF) and millimeter-wave (mmWave) applications demand wider bandwidth measurements, multiline TRL calibration has become essential.
+As modern radio-frequency (RF) and millimeter-wave (mmWave) applications demand wider bandwidth measurements, multiline TRL calibration has become essential.
 Despite the existence of multiline TRL algorithms for over three decades \cite{Marks1991,DeGroot2002,Williams2003,Hatab2022}, optimal line length selection remains understudied.
 Current literature primarily focuses on selecting line lengths relative to the thru standard based on phase margin transitions.
-The Microwaves101 online resource provides a useful spreadsheet \cite{Microwaves101} that determines appropriate lengths based on relative effective permittivity.
+The Microwaves101 online resource provides a useful spreadsheet \cite{Microwaves101} for determining appropriate lengths based on the relative effective permittivity.
 Similar approaches are discussed in \cite{Hoer1983, Hoer1987a, Marks1991, Ridler2009, ReynosoHernandez2002, Shin2024}.
 It is important to note that these methods apply to the lossless multiline TRL case.
 Including the losses in this evaluation can relax the phase-margin constraints.

 A fundamental challenge in optimizing line length selection arises from the multiline TRL implementation method itself.
 Traditional approaches decompose the problem into several TRL pairs with a common reference line \cite{Marks1991,DeGroot2002}.
 Since these methods independently select reference lines at each frequency point, they complicate the problem formulation, leading to the current conventional approach of fixing the thru as the reference when computing the lengths.